 What’s The Difference Between Pty And Pty Ltd?
+(2020 Update)

-The short answer is Pty means proprietary.
+Pty means proprietary.
 Likewise, Ltd means limited.
 Pty is usually associated with private companies which are not listed on the Australian Stock Exchange (ASX).
 As a Pty structure, there must be less than 50 shareholders who are not employees.
 There are other requirements about directors, share capital and members.
 A key point of difference between a private and a public company is that private companies can’t offer shares to the public.

 Ltd is a way of signalling to investors what the liability of the company is.
 A Ltd business has limited liability.
 For example, a limited by shares structure means, the shareholders are only liable for the amount of money they paid for in shares.
 The opposite of this would be an unlimited situation.
 Hence, in the case of unlimited by share capital, an investor will be liable for not just what they invest but the company’s debts as well.
 A proprietary business which has unlimited liability will just display Pty.